futoin/specs/draft/ftn8_security_concept.md

                             "desc" : "Requesting Service provided client token" }
                     },
                     "desc" : "Special handling.
 Service and its callback must be determined from sec.ki parameter.
-Client is 'transport'", },
+Client is 'transport'"
+                },
                 "authBySecret" : {
                     "params" : {